-As of March 31, 2003, accumulated and undistributed earnings of Diodes-China are approximately \$28.1 million.
+As of June 30, 2003, accumulated and undistributed earnings of Diodes-China are approximately \$29.9 million.
 Through March 31, 2002, the Company had not recorded deferred Federal or state tax liabilities (estimated to be \$8.9 million) on these cumulative earnings since the Company considered this investment to be permanent, and had no plans or obligations to distribute all or part of that amount from China to the United States.
-Beginning in April 2002, the Company began to record deferred taxes on a portion of the 2002 earnings of Diodes-China, and had accrued \$0.9 million at December 31, 2002.
-In 2003, the Company continued to record deferred taxes on a portion of the 2003 earnings of Diodes-China, recording \$210,000 in deferred taxes during the first quarter of 2003.
+Beginning in April 2002, based upon a decision to make a cash distribution from Diodes-China to the United States in the near future, the Company began to record deferred taxes on a portion of the 2002 earnings of Diodes-China, and had accrued \$0.9 million at December 31, 2002.
+In 2003, the Company continued to record deferred taxes on a portion of the 2003 estimated earnings of Diodes-China, recording \$0.4 million in deferred taxes during the first six months of 2003.

 The Company is evaluating the need to provide additional deferred taxes for the future earnings of Diodes-China to the extent such earnings may be appropriated for distribution to the Company's corporate office in North America, and as further investment strategies with respect to Diodes-China are determined.
 Should the Company's North American cash requirements exceed the cash that is provided through the domestic credit facilities, cash can be obtained from the Company's foreign subsidiaries.
-However, the distribution of any unappropriated funds to the U.S. will require the recording of income tax provisions on the U.S. entity, thus reducing net income
+However, the distribution of any unappropriated funds to the U.S. will require the recording of income tax provisions on the U.S. entity, thus reducing net income.